-Route learning, or learning by repetition, oral or written, requires little preparation but is less effective.
+Rote learning, or learning by repetition, oral or written, requires little preparation but is less effective.
 These days it’s somewhat easier than before since we can record a text and listen to it repeatedly.
 I’ve listened to many French dialogues on repeat for hours on end sometimes.

 Mnemonics, or memory techniques, much espoused by the ancients (for a summary, read this article), mostly consists of using the so-called memory palace or method of loci.

 The method is effective, but it takes some practice and preparation.
 It is, however, well worth the effort since you move from hoping that the material will stick through review to knowing that it will stick.

 Now you know how to do it, let’s review the overall advantages of using islands.